EleotleCram/jshamcrest/doc/modules/integration.rst

        </script>

    :arg scope:            *(Optional, default=jsUnity.env.defaultScope)* Copies
-                          all test matcher functions to the given scope.
+                          all matchers to the given scope.
    :arg attachAssertions: *(Optional, default=false)* Whether JsHamcrest should
                           also copy jsUnity's assertion functions to the given scope.